-Homes and shops have been evacuated after an unexploded World War Two bomb was found in a river.
+Homes and shops have been evacuated in Rothbury after an unexploded WWII bomb was found in a river.

-Police confirmed the device had now been taken away by disposal experts from Catterick.
+Police confirmed the device has now been taken away by disposal experts from Catterick.
 All roads have since reopened.

 Stephen Bridgett, who represents Rothbury on Northumberland County Council, said: “From what I understand one of the regular checks on the bridge that are carried out by a company on behalf of the council discovered what looks like an old explosive device.

 “The diver that found it is ex-forces and has seen a lot of things like this before and alerted the proper authorities.”

 UK UXO Services

 The UK’s only government-assured UXO company, we provide unsurpassed unexploded ordnance risk management services in the UK and overseas.